LASzip/LASzip/design/specification.rst

 ------------------------------
 Compress the WavePacket layer ...

-Compression of "Extra Bytes" layer
+Compression of "Extra Bytes" layers
 ------------------------------
 Compress the "Extra Bytes" layer ...